-Because of Farpoint being a VR title did you find that you did anything that ultimately ended up not working they way you had intended because of the nature of the title?
+Because of Farpoint being a VR title did you find that you did anything that ultimately ended up not working the way you had intended because of the nature of the title?

 We later brought in an amazing wind player, Kristin Naigus, who has one of the best collection of exotic wind instruments around.
 After recording about 10 different instruments, I think the bansuri, xiao, and shakuhachi made it into the game.
 I brought in my colleague Dave Kropf and his kitchen sink of percussive instruments to lay down some of the action sequences.
 Then we had the rest of my guys from Unified Sounds (Stephen Wheeler and Skitch Schiciano) go field recording for insane tones and impacts.
 We now have one of the most comprehensive dumpster sample libraries around 😉 All of these elements were used in a textural or supportive nature within the score, but the solo violin, cello and strings really drove the melodic content.
 Big thanks to Scott Burns, Julia Gessinger and Sabrielle Augustin for their amazing string work!

-Stephen: It would be very hard to choose.
+Cox: It would be very hard to choose.
 Of course, I love that main theme and am very proud of it, but there are some awesome action cues deep in-game that I really enjoy.
 I wish I could tell you what their titles are.
-We are knee deep in the soundtrack production as I write this.
+We are knee-deep in the soundtrack production as I write this.
 Track titles have not been finalized as of yet.

-Stephen: Aside from the subtractive shifts in sound due to immersion, I think from the very beginning we were attuned with Impulse Gear and Sony’s vision regarding sound and aesthetic.
-The main reason for that could be attributed to the awesome project brief and the references they provided from the get go.
+Cox: Aside from the subtractive shifts in sound due to immersion, I think from the very beginning we were attuned with Impulse Gear and Sony’s vision regarding sound and aesthetic.
+The main reason for that could be attributed to the awesome project brief and the references they provided from the get-go.

 Any particular scores you looked to for inspiration while developing the music for this game?